Nuke dump disposes of first drums of waste in 3 years

 CARLSBAD, N.M.
-(AP) — Employees at the federal government’s only underground nuclear waste repository have resumed disposal work after a nearly three-year hiatus that was prompted by a radiation release.
+(AP) — Employees at the federal government’s only underground nuclear waste repository resumed disposal work Wednesday after a nearly three-year hiatus prompted by a radiation release that contaminated a significant portion of the facility.

-The Carlsbad Current-Argus reports (http://bit.ly/2j5OaCg ) that two pallets of low-level radioactive waste were emplaced Wednesday in one of the underground disposal rooms at the Waste Isolation Pilot Plant in southern New Mexico.
+Two pallets of low-level radioactive waste were emplaced in one of the underground disposal rooms at the Waste Isolation Pilot Plant in southern New Mexico around 12:45 p.m., the U.S. Energy Department confirmed.

+The transfer of the drums from an above-ground storage building at the site was first reported by the Carlsbad Current-Argus (http://bit.ly/2j5OaCg ).

-Rick Fuentes, a local union president and a waste handler at the site, says the transfer of the drums from an above-ground storage building went well.
+“It went great,” Rick Fuentes, a local union president and a waste handler at the site, told the newspaper.
+“We’re excited to be back to work.”

 Most Read Stories